ammesonb/satisfactory-prod-tracker/README.md

   - probably easiest to show how many buildings fit tier 1, then 2, then 3, etc
     - use a segment kind of display somehow?
   - show on hover for something? or static panel?

+- if node is not fully consumed, show available outputs in recipe link as "Product"

 This template should help get you started developing with Vue 3 in Vite.